thatguy11325/pokerl/content/docs/chapter-1/_index.md

 -  +1 if the player wins
 -  -1 if the player loses

-The act of modifying the reward for a better system is known as *reward shaping*.
+Modifying the reward to make a better system is known as *reward shaping*.

 ### Training the Policy